Cello Sonata (Parry)

 The Sonata for Violoncello and Piano in A major by Hubert Parry is a sonata for cello and piano composed between 1879 and 1880, but not published until 1883.

 Background

-Hubert Parry began work on the Cello Sonata in 1879 shortly after he completed his Piano Quintet.
+Hubert Parry began work on the Cello Sonata in 1879 shortly after he completed his Piano Quartet.
 Intended for French Cellist Jules-Bernard Lasserre, the work was not finished until early 1880.
-Despite a successful premiere on the 12th of February 1880, Parry was dissatisfied with the work and revised it extensively before publication by Novello in 1883 with a dedication to Lasserre.
+Despite a successful premiere on 12 February 1880, Parry was dissatisfied with the work and revised it extensively before publication by Novello in 1883 with a dedication to Lasserre.

 Structure

 The composition is in three movements: